science-periodicals/jsonld-rdfa-parser/README.md

 import jsonldRdfaParser from jsonld-rdfa-parser;
 import jsonld from 'jsonld';

-// register the parser under the string `format` jsonld.registerRDFParser(format, jsonldRdfaParser);
+// register the parser for content type text/html jsonld.registerRDFParser('text/html', jsonldRdfaParser);

-// specify the format
+// use it
-jsonld.fromRDF('test.html', {format: format}, function(err, data) {
+jsonld.fromRDF('test.html', {format: 'text/html'}, function(err, data) {

 });
 ```

-See test for more examples.
+See tests for more examples.

 Note the interesting code of this library is mostly taken from the
 [jsonld.js](https://github.com/digitalbazaar/jsonld.js) library but